ltiao/decks/bore-automl-seminar-2021/index.md

 ---

-### EI by Classification
+### Compute EI by Classification

-- We've reduced the problem of computing EI to that of learning a classifier
+- Computing EI $\Leftrightarrow$ learning a probabilistic classifier
+  - Retain the advantages of TPE and avoid its pitfalls
   - Enjoy the benefits of different state-of-the-art classifiers
-  - Retain the advantages of TPE and avoid its pitfalls
   - Build arbitrarily expressive classifiers

 Note: